There are a wide number of organisations who providing funding for projects in our region.

 Canon Oceania Grants - Inspiring Tomorrow

-This programme will support schools and not-for-profit groups who are addressing both social and environmental issues in their community and inspiring change for future generations.
+This programme supports schools and not-for-profit groups who are addressing both social and environmental issues in their community and inspiring change for future generations.
 Canon are offering eight grants worth of Canon equipment in-kind across Australia and New Zealand.

 Creative New Zealand